 Below, we’ll discuss how to help damaged hostas grow back more quickly.

-That said, you should protect your hostas after the first deer attack.
+That said, protect your hostas after the first deer attack.
 Hostas are much less likely to recover if they’re being eaten repeatedly.

 Deer-proof fencing is a great and humane solution for keeping deer out of your garden.
 If you cannot afford to fence off the entire area, try caging in your hostas with mesh or chicken wire to protect them from wildlife.